Expert witness: Qualifications

 An expert witness at the time of trial is qualified by the court and must be re-qualified each time that person comes to trial for the offering of opinions.
 The qualification is given by each trial judge and takes place regardless of prior appearances by a particular expert witness.
 Expert witnesses are those whom the court has deemed qualified to speak on a topic to provide background to anyone on a lay jury.

 Duties in United States courts

 In high stakes cases multiple experts, in multiple topics, are often retained by each party.
 Although it is still relatively rare, the court itself may also retain its own independent expert.
 In all cases, fees paid to an expert may not be contingent on the outcome of the case.

-Expert evidence is often the most important component of many civil and criminal cases today.
-Fingerprint examination, blood analysis, DNA fingerprinting, and forensic firearm examination are common kinds of expert evidence heard in serious criminal cases.
-In civil cases, the work of accident analysis, forensic engineers, and forensic accountants is usually important, the latter to assess damages and costs in long and complex cases.
-Intellectual property and medical negligence cases are typical examples.

 Electronic evidence has also entered the courtroom as critical forensic evidence.
 Audio and video evidence must be authenticated by both parties in any litigation by a forensic expert who is also an expert witness who assists the court in understanding details about that electronic evidence.

 Voice-mail recordings and closed-circuit television systems produce electronic evidence often used in litigation, more so today than in the past.
 Video recordings of bank robberies and audio recordings of life threats are presented in court rooms by electronic expert witnesses.